junxit/us-congress-bills-114/metadata.md

 - 2015-07-27 — Introduced in Senate
 - 2015-07-27 — Referred to the Committee on the Judiciary. (text of measure as introduced: CR S5932)
+- 2015-08-05 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-08-05 — Resolution agreed to in Senate without amendment and with a preamble by Unanimous Consent.
+- 2015-08-05 — Senate Committee on the Judiciary discharged by Unanimous Consent. (consideration: CR S6426)
+- 2015-08-05 — Senate Committee on the Judiciary discharged by Unanimous Consent.(consideration: CR S6426)